Getting the Vietnam Visa online is easier than you may think.

 - A credit or debit card.
 Alternatively, you will need a PayPal account.

 Upon entering Vietnam, you will need to show the following documents:

 - A printed copy of the entry permit form – this is the Vietnam pre-approval letter.

 - Enough cash to pay for the visa stamping fee.
 Once you get to immigration, you will be asked to pay for an additional visa fee.
 The stamping fee is $25 USD for single entry visa (whether you get the 30 days or 90 days one) and $50 USD for multiple entry visa (whether you get the 30 days or 90 days one).

 This is a summary of what you need to know and have in order to get a Vietnam Visa on arrival:

-- Visa on Arrival is only valid if you are flying into Vietnam.
+- The visa is only available to those flying into Vietnam.
 When you get to the airport, you will be asked to fill some documents to get your passport stamped.

-- You can get your Visa on Arrival at one of the country’s international airports: Ho Chi Minh City; Hanoi; Da Nang; Hai Phong; Nha Trang.
+- You can get it at one of the country’s international airports: Ho Chi Minh City; Hanoi; Da Nang; Hai Phong; Nha Trang.